NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Aura of Courage.md

-**Prerequisites** tenets of good
+**Prerequisites** champion's aura; holy
 * * *
 You stand strong in the face of danger and inspire your allies to do the same.
 Whenever you become frightened, reduce the condition value by 1 (to a minimum of 0).
-At the end of your turn when you would reduce your frightened condition value by 1, you also reduce the value by 1 for all allies within 15 feet.
+At the end of your turn, each ally in your champion's aura reduces its frightened value by 1.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*